biolab/orange3/doc/modules/instance.rst

 Like data tables, every data instance is associated with a domain and its data is split into attributes, classes, meta attributes and the weight.

-The instance's data can be retrieved through attributes :obj:x, :obj:y and :obj:metas.
+The instance's data can be retrieved through attributes :obj:`x`, :obj:`y` and :obj:`metas`.
 For derived classes, changing this data does not necessarily modify the corresponding data tables or other structures.
 Use indexing to modify the data.